Parenting and Power

 While there are plenty of parenting guides which praise consistency over all, believing that consistency equals security, I believe that this way of acting leaves a gap which can be felt by children.
 After all, while bedtime may be consistent, not everything in life is.
 Sometimes you can get to finish with your building bricks, and sometimes I have to leave and you have to come with me.
 Sometimes you have to make the hard decision yourself and sometimes I will do it for you.
 Security comes in the felt quality of the relationship itself: you can count on me to be real and to listen to you and your needs, and to myself and my needs.
 Life does the rest.

-2 Responses to “Parenting and Power”
+3 Comments on “Parenting and Power”